Azure/PSRule.Rules.Azure/docs/en/rules/index.md

 !!!
 Info
     The rule _release_ indicates if the Azure feature is _generally available (GA)_ or available under _preview_.
-    Features provided under previews may have additional limits, availablity restrictions, or [terms][1].
+    Features provided under previews may have additional limits, availability restrictions, or [terms][1].
     By default, PSRule for Azure will not provide recommendations that relate to preview features.
     To include rules for preview features see [working with baselines][2].